LPBeaulieu/GIF2Flipbook/README.md

 ```
 Depending on the number of frames of your GIFs, it may take several minutes for the code to generate your PDF file, which may be very large in size.

 - The GIF with the maximal number of frames will be selected to determine the numbert of pages in the PDF document, with the shorter GIFs looping over and over until the longest one completes.
-You can also input the number of frames that you wish the flipbooks to contain if you want an even longer number of frames than the longest GIF contains.
-Simply pass in the number of frames after the "minimum_frame_number:" argument when running the code.
+You can also input the number of frames that you wish the flipbooks to contain if you want a truncated or prolonged flipbook.
+Simply pass in the number of frames after the "number_of_frames:" argument when running the code.

 - The size of the border (default of 0.25 inch) may be changed to another value.
 Simply pass in the number of inches (in decimal form and without units) after the "border:" argument.
 For borderless printing, enter "border:0" when running the code.